 Apache Cordova graduated in October 2012 as a top level project within the Apache Software Foundation (ASF).
 Through the ASF, future Cordova development will ensure open stewardship of the project.
 It will always remain free and open source under the Apache License, Version 2.0.

-cordova are now live!
+New versions of cordova tools are now live!

 To update your tools:

 Contributors are welcome!
 And we need your contributions to keep the project moving forward.
 You can report bugs, improve the documentation, or contribute code.

 To share your contributions with the community, you can send a pull request on GitHub to the Apache git mirrors.
 You can also advocate for your changes directly on our developer mailing list.